mattaylor/objix/README.md

 ### Object.prototype.assign(...objects)

-Return new object with keys assiged from arguments overwriting this
+Assign entries from arguments into this and return this.

 ```javascript
 { a: 1 }.assign({ a: 2, b: 2 }, {c: 3 }) // { a: 2, b: 2, c: 3 }